xtuc/webassemblyjs/docs/roadmap.md

 There are a few PRs against Webpack to use directly or indirectly this project.

 It's important that the features used in Webpack are working, and thus the following work is priority:
-- Making sure that we can parse WASM binaries
+- Making sure that we can decode WASM binaries
   - [ ] Ability to import memory (https://github.com/xtuc/js-webassembly-interpreter/issues/137)
-  - [ ] Implement data sections
+  - [ ] Decode data sections
-  - [ ] Implement custom sections
+  - [ ] Decode custom sections
   - [ ] Add more invalid modules coverage from spec tests

 ## Version 1.1.0